Hes-Siemelink/instacli/instacli-spec/commands/instacli/user-interaction/Confirm.spec.md

 ## Handling rejection

-When a user says no, the **Confirm** command will raise on error.
+When a user says no, the **Confirm** command will raise an error.
 You can catch this error with an `On error` block.

 <!-- answers
 Are you sure?: "No"